chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 And we're going to add that to the entrypoint as well.

-So now the PID 1 in this container isn't going to be node, it's going to be tini.
+So now the PID 1 in this container isn't going to be Node, it's going to be tini.

 And tini will take care of handling signals and also reaping children and things like that.